-This study is a secondary analysis of the ALBIOS study (8), a multicenter randomized controlled trial conducted between 2008 and 2012 in 100 Italian ICUs that compared the effects of 20% albumin and crystalloids versus crystalloids alone in severe sepsis and septic shock.
-In the present study, we included 1,741/1,818 patients for whom both serum lactate and Scv{O2} measurements were available at baseline (see Figure E1 in the online supplement).
-Measurements were collected at baseline (within 24 h from the diagnosis of sepsis) after randomization and before the albumin administration.
+This study is a secondary analysis of the ALBIOS study (8), a multicentre randomized controlled trial conducted between 2008 and 2012 in 100 Italian intensive care units that compared the effects of 20% albumin and crystalloids versus crystalloids alone in severe sepsis and septic shock.
+In the present study, we included 1741/1818 patients for whom both serum lactate and central venous oxygen saturation (ScvO2) measurements were available at baseline (see electronic supplement, Figure E1).
+Measurement were collected at baseline (within 24 h from the diagnosis of sepsis) after randomization and before the albumin administration.
 We do not know the volume or composition of fluids given to the patients in the emergency room and/or in ICU before the randomization.
 Therefore, our analysis refers to the subsequent phase of sepsis management.

-Study Design
+Study design

-We analyzed baseline clinical, physiologic, and hemodynamic variables as functions of lactate concentration, Scv{O_2} levels, and alactic base excess (BE) (see below).
-These variables were grouped into sextiles that included similar numbers of patients (<250 each).
+We analysed baseline clinical, physiological and hemodynamic variables as functions of lactate concentration, $ScvO_2$ levels and alactic base excess (see below).
+These variables were grouped into sextiles that included similar numbers of patients (more than 250 each).

-Measured Variables
+Measured variables

+Clinical

-Clinical.
-We recorded Sequential Organ Failure Assessment score (SOFA) (9), Simplified Acute Physiology Score II (10), 90-day mortality, bilirubin, glucose, creatinine, albumin, platelet and leukocyte count, percentage of patients fulfilling the Sepsis-2 definition (as defined by the ALBIOS study entry criteria [8]) or Sepsis-3 criteria (i.e., vasopressor requirement to maintain mean arterial pressure \geq 65 mm Hg with lactate levels \geq 2 mmol/L) (11, 12), and proportion of patients requiring renal replacement therapy (RRT).
+We recorded: sequential organ failure assessment score (SOFA) (9); simplified acute physiology score II (SAPS-II) (10), 90-day mortality, bilirubin, glucose, creatinine, albumin, platelets and leukocytes count, percentage of patients fulfilling the Sepsis-2 definition (as defined by the ALBIOS study entry criteria (8)) or Sepsis-3 criteria (i.e., vasopressor requirement to maintain MAP \geq 65 mmHg with lactate levels > 2 mmol/L) (11, 12); and proportion of patients requiring renal replacement therapy (RRT).

+Physiologic

-Physiologic.
-Physiologic measurements included $F{I{O_2}}$, arterial and venous partial pressures of oxygen and carbon dioxide, arterial and venous pH, arterial BE, sodium, chloride and potassium, diuresis, and fluid balance in the first 6 hours after admission.
+Fraction of inspired oxygen, arterial and venous partial pressures of oxygen and carbon dioxide, arterial and venous pH, arterial base excess, sodium, chloride and potassium, diuresis and fluid balance in the first six hours after admission.

+Hemodynamic

-Hemodynamic.
-Hemodynamic measurements included central venous and mean arterial pressures, heart rate, use and dosing of epinephrine, norepinephrine, Scv{O_2} , arteriovenous difference in oxygen content, venoarterial difference of CO_2 partial pressures, and Hb concentration.
+Central venous and mean arterial pressures, heart rate, use and dosing of epinephrine, norepinephrine, central venous oxygen saturation, arterio-venous difference in oxygen content, veno-arterial difference of CO2 partial pressures and haemoglobin concentration.

-Computed Variables
+Computed variables

-We computed the standard BE as
+We computed the standard base excess (BE) as:

-standard BE (mmol/L)

-$= [HCO_3 (mmol/L) - 24.8 mmol/L] + 16.2 mmol/L \times (pH - 7.4).$ alactic BE (mmol/L)
+Standard BE $(mmol/L) = (HCO3^{-} (mmol/L) - 24.8 mmol/L) + 16.2 mmol/L (pH - 7.4)$

-We used standard BE rather than actual as better representative of the buffer base status of the extracellular fluid (13).
-See the online supplement for details.
+We used standard base excess rather than actual as better representative of the buffer base status of the extracellular fluid(13).
+See Online supplement data for details.

-To better understand the relationship between hyperlactatemia and acidemia, we introduce the concept of alactic BE, which helps in the rapid discrimination between metabolic acidosis secondary to lactate accumulation from that caused by an increase in fixed acids (unmeasured strong anions):
+To better understand the relationship between hyperlactatemia and acidemia, we introduce the concept of "alactic base excess" (alactic BE), which helps in the rapid discrimination between metabolic acidosis secondary to lactate accumulation from that caused by an increase in fixed acids (unmeasured strong anions):

-- = standard base excess (mmol/L) - + lactate (mmol/L).
+Alactic BE(mmol/L) = standard base excess(mmol/L) + lactate(mmol/L)

-This variable focuses on the role of fixed acids other than lactate in the sepsis scenario (fixed acids refer to the acids [e.g., phosphates and sulfates] that cannot be eliminated through the lungs).
+This variable focuses on the role of fixed acids other than lactate in the sepsis scenario (Fixed acids refer to the acids, e.g, phosphates and sulfates, which cannot be eliminated through the lungs).